 Home to the 12th Man and steeped in tradition Kyle Field is one of the most intimidating stadiums in college football.
 Kyle Field has been home to Aggie football since 1904 or 1905.
 The first stadium was completed in the early 1920s with seating for around 500.
 Today the Kyle Field seats over 80,000.
 Major … Continue reading Sky Watch Friday: Sunset in Aggieland

 The Texas Aggie baseball team beat Florida State at the Super Regional in Tallahassee.
 That's right the Aggie's are headed to the College World Series in Omaha.
 They will face South Carolina in on June 19.
+Whoop!!!

 Howdy!!!
 The Big Guy is a graduate of Texas A&M University.
 That's right he is an Aggie and is involved in our local A&M Club.
 A couple of years ago the Aggie baseball team played at the University of Florida.
 Several A&M Clubs from throughout Florida converged on Gainesville for the game.
 The official gathering … Continue reading ABC Wednesday: A is for Aggie Game